broughtj/Fin5350/FIN5350-Syllabus.md

 - Phone: 435-797-2369 (nb: I check slack before voice mail)
 - Email: tyler dot brough at aggiemail dot usu dot edu

 ## Syllabus

 ### Course Description

+This is a course on computational financial modeling using the Python programming language.
+Topics in computational finance as well as financial computing will be covered.
+Students will learn computational modeling with applications to option pricing and financial econometrics.
+Foundational concepts from computer science and software engineering will be introduced.
+Upon completion of the course students will have a new analytical framework for thinking about financial problem solving as well as a deep practical skill set in computational modeling.

 ### Prerequisites

+- Statistics 2000/2300 Business Statistics
+- Math 1100 or 1210 Calculus
+- Finance 3200 and 3400
+- Or approval of the professor

+Students must be prepared to program in Python for computational assignments.
+No prior programming experience is required!

 ### Textbooks